PonyWarrior/HadesModRepo/PonyQOL/PonyQOL-readme.txt

-added boon level display in the pool of purging screen added warnings when opening pool of purging with pauper curse added achievement disabler (not enabled by default) when a fishing point appears in a room, doors are locked until you have used it (disabled by default)
+added boon level display in the pool of purging screen added warnings when opening pool of purging with pauper curse added achievement disabler (disabled by default) added numeric wrath bar with two display modes and optional value rounding when a fishing point appears in a room, doors are locked until you have used it (disabled by default)

 restores Shield of Chaos - Aspect of Chaos to it's early access version